Over time, you can loosely map the progress of affordable electric cars by the way they travel from Autocar’s offices to the test tracks we use.

 All of the ‘ordinary’ EVs we’ve tested have reached the circuit that we use for photography, about 30 miles away, under their own power – even if some (Renault Twizy) have needed recharging when they get there.

 But MIRA’s proving ground, in Leicestershire, is a different matter.
 The Mini E, Renault Zoe and early Nissan Leaf have needed stops en route or to be taken by trailer.
-A Tesla, however – Roadster or Model S – will do it in its stride.
+A Tesla, however – Roadster, Model S or Model X – will do it in its stride.
 Any range-extended EV will call on fossil fuel reserves.